blondak/php_zklib/README.md

 PHP library for communication with ZKTeco Attendance Machine

-Adjustemnts for model ZEM500 (SBTS H0201)
+Adjustemnts for platform ZEM500.

+Tested on models SBTS H0201, ZK F707.

 ## Install